-For those with celiac disease or gluten-sensitivity, ingesting even the smallest amount of gluten can trigger a reaction, and it's no different when it comes to medication.
+For those with celiac disease or gluten sensitivity, ingesting even the smallest amount of gluten can trigger a reaction, and it's no different when it comes to medication.
 Both over-the-counter and prescription drugs can be a hidden source of gluten.
 If you're following a gluten-free diet, that can spell trouble.
-"Obviously, you're taking medication because you're sick, you don't want to get sicker due to the medication being given to you," says Rachel Begun, MS, RDN, CDN, Academy of Nutrition and Dietetics Spokesperson.
 Follow these tips to make sure your meds are gluten-free.

 Learn the Ingredients

 Just like with food, learning the ingredients and how to read the label is a must.
-Pay attention to the inactive ingredients—particularly anything with starch.
-Manufacturers don't have to identify the source of the starch, such as potato starch or tapioca starch.
-"If wheat starch is identified, obviously then that medication is off limits," explains Begun.
-But also watch for the plain word starch.
+Pay attention to the inactive ingredients—particularly anything with starch or dextrin, unless it states a gluten-free grain as the source.

 Check the back of the box on over-the-counter medications for ingredients.
 Prescription ingredients can be found in the package insert or on the manufacturer's website.
 If in doubt, ask your pharmacist to call the manufacturer or call yourself to confirm if a medication is safe.